rafalpuczel/ACF-JSON-Sync-Notice/README.md

 # ACF-JSON-Sync-Notice
-Displays notice if there is acf json sync available for acf field groups
+Displays notice or auto syncs custom field if there is acf json sync available for acf field groups